 Details of victim’s occupation shows that majority of those who committed suicide in 2021 were students of tertiary institutions in Nigeria.
 Out of the 41 reported incidents of suicide in the year in review, 28 cases had occupation of victims indicated in the reports while 13 reports did not provide this information.
 Occupation was categorized as students, government employed, self/privately employed, and unemployed.
 Of the 28 cases which had their occupation indicated, 11 were students, 9 were self/privately employed, and 8 were government employees.

-In terms of where the incidents happened, 31 of the incidents had their geographic location mentioned in the reports while 10 were not given.
-Of the 31 mentioned, 24 (77%) happened in the Southern part of Nigeria while 7 (23%) happened in the northern part of the country.
-Details show that 9 cases representing the highest number of incidents were recorded in the South West geopolitical zone of the country (Lagos – 3, Ondo – 2, Osun – 2, Oyo – 1, Ogun – 1).
-This is followed by South East which recorded 8 incidents (Anambra – 4, Imo – 2, Enugu – 1, Ebonyi – 1).
-Next is South South zone which recorded 7 incidents (Delta – 4, Akwa-Ibom – 1, Bayelsa – 1, Edo – 1).
-The North Central zone recorded 3 incidents (Kwara – 2, Abuja – 1).
-The North West zone also recorded 3 incidents (Jigawa – 1, Kano – 1, Katsina – 1).
-The North East zone recorded 1 incident (Taraba – 1).
+In terms of where the incidents happened, 36 of the incidents had their geographic location mentioned in the reports while 11 were not given.
+Of the 36 mentioned, 72 % (n=26) happened in the Southern part of Nigeria while 23% (n=10) happened in the northern part of the country.
+Details show that 13 cases representing the highest number of incidents were recorded in the South West geopolitical zone of the country (Lagos – 9, Ondo – 1, Osun – 2, Ogun – 1).
+This is followed by the North West zone which recorded 8 incidents (Jigawa – 2, Kano – 3, Kaduna – 2, Kebbi – 1).
+Next is South East which recorded 7 incidents (Anambra – 4, Imo – 2, Abia – 1).
+Next is South South zone which recorded 6 incidents (Delta – 2, Bayelsa – 3, Edo – 1).
+The North Central zone recorded 6 incidents (Kwara – 1, Plateau – 1, Benue – 2, Abuja – 6).
+The North East zone recorded 2 incidents (Borno – 1, Bauchi – 1).

-It is pertinent to note that suicide incidents which were studied are those reported in the media.
-There are a few reports that were circulated in the social media but were refuted by either victims’ family members or authorities in their workplace.
+NOTE: Suicide incidents which were studied are those reported in the media.
+There are a few reports that were circulated in the social media but were refuted by victims’ family members, security personnel or authorities in their workplace.
 Such cases were left off the study.
-It is also possible that one or two reports may have been missed out during the study and this is part of the margin of error.
-Data for the month of May were not included in this report due to some challenges faced while compiling the summarized analysis.
-However, the facts presented here largely represent the trend of suicide incidents in Nigeria in 2021, as reported in the media.
 Cases of suicide which took place in Nigeria were the focus of study.

-Selection of the media for the content analysis followed a random pattern of identifying the ones that reported suicide cases.
-Massmediang monitored media reports on a daily basis to identify reported cases of suicide both in the social and mainstream media.
+Selection of the media for the content analysis followed a pattern of identifying the ones that reported suicide cases.
+Massmediang monitored media reports on a daily basis to identify stories on suicide both in the social and mainstream media.
 In most cases, reports found in one medium were crosschecked with other media to authenticate the incident.

 How the study was done

-Massmediang adopted the data journalism technique in reporting the trend of suicides in 2020.
-Suicide reports in the media were compiled and published on a monthly basis, from January to December 2021.
+Suicide reports in the media were compiled and published on a monthly basis, from January to December 2022.
 These media reports were then compiled and analysed to come up with the final report on total suicide incidents throughout the year.

 The complete list of suicide victims in various states of the country was also recorded in the study.
 Most of the incidents were cross-checked in both social and mainstream media to further measure authenticity of the incidents.
 The doubtful incidents which appeared in just one or two social media platforms were not recorded.